pixelfed-glitch/pixelfed/DOCKER_COMPOSE_SETUP.md

-# Pixelfed Docker Setup with serversideup/php
+# Pixelfed Docker Compose Setup with serversideup/php container

 This setup uses `serversideup/php:8.4-fpm-nginx` as the base image and is designed to work behind a reverse proxy like Cloudflare Tunnel, or Nginx (Proxy Manager) for HTTPS termination.